 - charging and billing

-- complying with legal requirements, for example, legislation such as the Anti-Money Laundering and Counter-Terrorism Act 2006 (Cth), Privacy Act and the National Consumer Credit Protection Act 2009 (Cth) and Regulation
+- complying with legal requirements and regulation; for example Anti-Money Laundering and Counter-Terrorism Act 2006 (Cth), Privacy Act and the National Consumer Credit Protection Act 2009 (Cth) and ASIC Regulatory Guide 209 – Credit Licensing: Responsible lending conduct.

 - preventing fraud and other criminal activity